 - Semester Exchange Program: a full semester at one of our partner schools

-- Global Business Program: a two or three week faculty led trip (UNIV 399)
+- Global Business Program: a two to four week faculty led trip (UNIV 399)

 - Canadian Studies Program: Introduction to Canada course (UNIV 267)